amirouche/hyper.dev/blog/codex-dubito-ergo-cogito-ergo-sum.md

 `eval` is not the only interesting primitive procedure.
 In the context of Scheme, it is interesting to reflect upon a couple of procedures.
-One of the most interesting is `call/cc`, another interesting procedure is the non-standard `expand` and yet another is everything related to the garbage collector.
+One of the most interesting is `call/cc`, another interesting procedure is the non-standard `expand` and yet another everything related to the garbage collector.
 To stay goal-driven, a target application of that reflection, that I think may be interesting, can be to disable or customize the garbage collector for